pyramids/needjs/README.md

 Alternatives
 ------------

 There are lots of loaders for javascript (and even more general resources).
 Yet currently, I am only aware of a single full alternative for loading resources with integrity checks and fallback to alternative sources, [VerifyJS](https://github.com/ryancdotorg/VerifyJS).
-Unlike needjs, VerifyJS even comes with a license designed to prevent you from being allowed to commit the worst security blunder in using an integrity verifier for external sources, namely loading the integrity-verification library itself from an external (and hence potentially untrusted) source.
+Unlike needjs, VerifyJS even comes with a license expressly forbidding you from committing the worst security blunder in using an integrity verifier for external sources, namely loading the integrity-verification library itself from an external (and hence potentially untrusted) source.